System architecture with the i2 Connect gateway

 The interaction between the i2 Connect gateway and the other parts of an i2 Analyze deployment takes place in three distinct phases, labeled 1, 2, and 3 in the diagram.

 - When i2 Analyze starts up, the i2 Connect gateway sends a request to the configuration endpoint of every connector that is listed in the topology.
-It caches the information that it receives in response.
+It caches the information about the connectors and services that it receives in response.

 If the configuration for any of the connectors specifies schema and charting scheme endpoints, the gateway sends requests to retrieve the connector schemas and charting schemes from those endpoints.Note: You can also force the gateway to repeat this process while i2 Analyze is running.
 The gateway implements the reload endpoint, whose POST method you can call after you change the configuration of a connector.